This is a temporary position with the potential to convert to full time, depending on business needs.

 Physical Demands & Work Environment:

 The physical demands and work environment described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Work is mainly performed in a laboratory environment.
-The noise level in the environment is usually moderate.
-While performing the duties of this job, the employee will work with toxic or caustic chemicals.
+Work is performed in either a laboratory environment or manufacturing setting.
+The ambient noise level in the work environment is moderate.
+While performing the duties of this job, the employee will work with and around hazardous chemicals.

 Interested applicants can use this link:

 The above statements are intended to describe the general nature and level of work being performed by people assigned to this classification.
 They are not to be construed as an exhaustive list of all responsibilities, duties, and skills required of personnel so classified.
 All personnel may be required to perform duties outside of their normal responsibilities from time to time, as needed.